 9. Knit some early christmas presents

 Knitting is hugely rewarding and very enjoyable, and once you’re able to do it, you can save yourself serious money each year – not just by making your own clothes, but by giving friends and family lovely personalised gifts.
-After all, few people aren’t happy when they open up a warm jumper or cosy hat at Christmas!
-It’s true Christmas is still a while off, but getting stuck into a knitting project now means you can take your time and enjoy it without rushing to finish.
-Plus, it’s always good to get you presents sorted early, so you can relax and actually enjoy the festive period when it rolls around!
+After all, few people will complain when they open up a warm jumper or a cosy hat on any occasion.

 If you’ve never knitted before, it does take a bit of time to master, but it’s cheap and easy to get started – all you need is some yarn and a pair of needles.
 For new knitters, we’d recommend starting with a hat – it’s quicker and easier than knitting a scarf.
 If you have experience, there are all kinds of beautiful items you can knit that are perfect for giving as gifts.
 You can get inspired here – and if you want more information on knitting, have a read of our in-depth guide to learning to knit.

 Do you have a favourite old chair that’s wonderfully cosy – but ripped, stained or shabby?
 Or perhaps you have an old sofa that’s well-made and comfortable – but the pattern is an eyesore?
 If that’s the case, you don’t have to think about buying new furniture… you can just transform it by doing some reupholstering.
 As long as the piece of furniture itself is in good condition, all you need to transform it is some fabric, a sewing machine and some basic tools (e.g. hammer, pliers and staples).